slow-session/wellington.session.nz/learn_by_ear.md

 You can download a copy of Quicktime 7 at <https://support.apple.com/en-nz/HT201288>

 QuickTime X, released with OS 10.6 Snow Leopard and later versions, is **not capable** of doing this.
 You can install QuickTime 7 alongside Quicktime X if you want to.
+This is known to work with Mac OS X Snow Leopard v10.6.3 to OS X High Sierra v10.13.6.

+Apple is moving to remove support for 32-bit software which means the Quicktime 7 will stop working at some stage - one alternative option is a package called IINA available at <https://iina.io/>

 ### Other software

 While the options listed above will slow down the music for you there are commercial packages for around US$30 which work better at really slow speeds (50% or slower) and also have a number of other useful options such as picking out sections to loop and saving parts of a file for later.
 Members of the Wellington Slow session have experience with these packages:

   * Ted  -> <a href="http://www.ronimusic.com/slowdown.htm">Amazing Slow Downer</a> (Windows, Mac and iOS)
-  * Andy -> <a href="http://supermegaultragroovy.com/products/capo/">Capo</a> (Mac and iOS)
   * Andy -> <a href="https://play.google.com/store/apps/details?id=com.smp.musicspeed">Music Speed Changer</a> (Android - small fee to remove ads)
   * Andy -> <a href="http://www.audacityteam.org/">Audacity</a> (Windows®, Mac®, GNU/Linux® and other operating systems - open source, yay!)